scala/scala-lang/_posts/2018-01-16-community-build-growth.md

 spire, spray-json, ssl-config, tut, twirl, twitter-util, twotails, unfiltered, upickle, utest, zinc.

-Interested in adding a library?
-See our
-[eligibility guidelines](https://github.com/scala/community-builds/wiki/Eligibility).
+Want to add your project to the community build?
+See our [eligibility guidelines](https://github.com/scala/community-builds/wiki/Eligibility).

 ## Learning more, getting involved